XRPLF/XRPL-Standards/README.md

-# XRP ledger Standards / Drafts
+# XRP Ledger Standards / Drafts

-To ensure interoperability between XRP (ledger) applications, tools, platforms, pursuing a great user experience, it would be best if the community (developers, users) agree on certain implementations.
+To ensure interoperability between XRP (Ledger) applications, tools, platforms, pursuing a great user experience, it would be best if the community (developers, users) agree on certain implementations.

 This repository will be used to discuss, draft and set standards regarding implementations like: